archtechx/tenancy/source/docs/storage-drivers.md

 php artisan migrate
 ```

+> If you use a non-default connection, such as `central`, you have to specify which DB to migrate using the `--database` option.
+>
-> Note: If you have existing migrations related to your app in `database/migrations`, move them to `database/migrations/tenant`.
+> If you have existing migrations related to your app in `database/migrations`, move them to `database/migrations/tenant`.
 You can read more about tenant migrations [here](/docs/console-commands/#migrate).

 ## Redis {#redis}